Were you are Shardeloes Baby?

 Born August 1945.
 “Parents married in 1938 and moved to Lewisham.
 Mother had antenatal and postnatal care at Lewisham Hospital.
 I was an only child.
 Family moved to Hassocks, West Sussex in Nov.
 1954.
 Parents both died there.”

-Born October 1946.
+Born October 1946 to William and Eileen Smart of Bromley, Kent.
 “Dad was serving with No 2 Commando.
 I have a brother and a sister.
 I served with 2 Para, then a London Taxi Driver for 36 years.”
+Now living in Maidstone.

 Violet Smart (née Cracknell)